tina1998612/ethereum-status-truffle-quick-start/README.md

     truffle compile
     truffle migrate
     ```

+## Enabling debug mode in Status

+To make debugging work we run a web server on your device.
+It runs on port 5561 on both iOS and Android, but only if you enable it.
+To start a server you need to:
+1. Connect your device to a computer
+2. *Android only:* Enable port forwaring by executing `adb forward tcp:5561 tcp:5561`
+3. Open Status application on your device and log in
+4. Open `Console` chat and execute `/debug` command providing `On` as the argument

+Please note that the server will start automatically next time you log in with the same credentials.
+You can easily change this behavior by turning the debug server off (it can be done by executing `/debug` command with `Off` argument)

+## Running

-5. Run the webpack server for front-end hot reloading.
+1. Run the webpack server for front-end hot reloading.
+This command also tries to add your DApp to Status (so it requires the debug mode to be established).
 For now, smart contract changes must be manually recompiled and migrated.
     ```javascript
     npm run start
     ```

-6. Jest is included for testing React components and Truffle's own suite is incldued for smart contracts.
-Be sure you've compile your contracts before running jest, or you'll receive some file not found errors.
+2. Jest is included for testing React components and Truffle's own suite is included for smart contracts.
+Be sure you've compiled your contracts before running jest, or you'll get file not found errors.
     ```javascript
     // Runs Jest for component tests.
     npm run test